helenetran3/MER-Databases-and-Emotion-Ambiguity/README.md

 ## Continuous Emotion Representation

-The table listing the criteria for emotional ambiguity representation can be found [in this subsection](#Databases-and-emotional-ambiguity-(C)).
+This section present the general information of the databases that have chosen a discrete representation of emotions ( [Description of the Databases](#Description-of-the-databases---Continuous) subsection).
+The table listing the criteria for introducing ambiguity into the emotion representation can be found in the [Databases and Emotional Ambiguity](#Databases-and-emotional-ambiguity---Continuous) subsection.

+### Description of the Databases - Continuous

 Name | Year | Language | Modalities | Classes | Number sentences | Description
 -----|------|----------|------------|---------|-----------------------|------------